Skip to content

 This stems off from Rosenthal’s higher order thought theory.
 They suggested we had intentions (higher order thoughts) and then thoughts around those intentions.
 For instance “lift the arm” vs “I know I intend to lift the arm.”

-The big idea is that we can form intentions (lift the arm) and form inaccurate thoughts about it (I am aware I intend to lift the arm) or even just skip this one altogether.
-This is where cold control theory stems off from higher order thought theory.
+The big idea is that we can form intentions (lift the arm,) and form inaccurate thoughts about it (I did not intend to lift the floating arm,) or even just skip secondary thoughts (awareness) altogether.
+This is where cold control theory stems off from higher order thought (HOT) theory.
+HOT theory was primarily concerned with normal cognition, but Zoltan Dienes (the creator of Cold Control theory) saw it as a tool to explain the edge case of hypnosis.

 My goal here isn’t to make this the most academically accurate write-up - it’s to give us home-gamers some more tools and perspectives.